 How to apply for a licence

-If your child is involved with a dancing school and/or a local show, the production company should apply to us for application forms.
+If your child is involved with a dancing school and/or a local show, the production company should complete a Child Performance Standard Application Form (NNCEE).
 She/he fills in the first part of the form and then passes it to you to complete the second part.

 If your child is registered with an agent, you need to check whether your agent or the production/TV/film company is applying for the licence.
 Even if your child is performing outside the borough, if you live within the Royal Borough of Windsor and Maidenhead, the licence has to be authorised by the child employment officer.